kevinfarrugia/react-glider/README.md

 }}
 ```

-_Note that `React.useRef` will assign a value to `current` after the component has rendered.
+_Note that `useRef` will assign a value to `current` after the component has rendered.
 This means that on the first render, `current` is null._

 ### Responsive mode